 - How you’ll expand the company

 Part of knowing how to apply for a business loan involves knowing what types of business loans are available.
 There are quite a few different business loans out there that you could get.
-Make sure to do your research so you can pick the loan that fits your needs.
+Make sure to do your research so you can pick the loan that best fits your company’s needs.

 If you’re just starting a company, you may not be able to get a loan right away.
 Most lenders will want to see your cash flow statement.
 You won’t be able to provide the statement until after your first year of running your business.

 Seeing the cash flow statement will help them determine if you’ll be able to pay back the loan.
 You may be able to qualify for an SBA Microloan, a personal loan, or get a business credit card in the beginning.

 If you’ve been in business for at least a year, and your financials are readily available, then more loan options become available to you.
-Some of these business loans (which we can help you with) include:
+Some of these business loans (which we can easily help you with) include:

 - SBA Loans